Drought Preparedness and Water Shortage Contingency Plan

 On May 12, 2015 the Goleta Water District Board of Directors declared a Stage III Water Shortage Emergency, with mandatory water use restrictions and changes to watering times.
-After four years of severe drought and an historic lack of rainfall, water conservation is critical to ensure adequate supplies for drinking, health and public safety.
-As we enter another summer of drought, the District is targeting a 35% district-wide reduction in water usage.
 For water conservation information, tips, and resources, click here.

 Click here to view the complete 2014 Drought Preparedness and Water Shortage Contingency Plan